Avoiding Common Packing Mistakes

 People have a tendency to over pack as they have concerns of not having enough stuff for all the elements they will face.
 Spending a number of days deep in Grand Canyon is your chance to let go and simplify.
 When we pack our fears, we end up dragging a bunch of stuff with us on our adventure and eventually we will feel the weight!
-Keep in mind that you’ll be schlepping your bags to and from the boat every single day of your trip – do yourself a favor and pack light!
+Keep in mind that you’ll be schlepping your bags to and from the raft every single day of your trip – do yourself a favor and pack light!

 With all that said, there are a few items that you will want to double upon.
 Make sure to have 2 pairs of shoes – one for camp and one for on the boat – as blowouts do happen.
 Bring two pairs of sunglasses and two hats, which tend to get lost easily.

 For being as remote as the river is, it sure is easy to acquire needed items.
 Once on a trip we started running out of toilet paper and managed to barter with other trips for soda, chips, beer and ibuprofen to beef up our supply.
 We even managed to come off the trip with 2 extra rolls!
-So rest assured – your basic needs will be covered.

 I once had a guest who brought such an overstuffed bag that she had to request an extra dry bag to accommodate all her clothing.
 After the first day of loading and unloading her bags from the boat, hiking the extra bag to her campsite through sand and over boulders, rummaging through her bags for that one essential item, she made the wise decision to condense her belongings.
 We did not unload her 2nd bag again for the remainder of the trip and she didn’t miss a single item in that bag.

 We all love our jeans, but if they happen to get wet in camp in the evening they will take a long time to dry.
 Think wool, not cotton to reduce odors and know that you will need to get multiple uses out a single clothing item.
 Ladies, if you want to bring a sun dress for camp, one is all you’ll need.
 Test out your clothing in advance.
 Know how to zip and unzip the detachable legs, find out if a tag is scratchy, and be sure the shoes you bring do not give you blisters.
-This will simplify your days on the water.
+This will simplify and improve your days on the water.